-The following table summarizes the director compensation for fiscal year 2010 for all of our non-employee directors.
-Mr. Stratton does not receive any additional compensation for his services as a director beyond the amounts previously disclosed in the Summary Compensation Table.
-Mr. Krejci received compensation as an outside (non-employee) director through December 31, 2009.
-Commencing as of January 1, 2010, Mr. Krejci was appointed one of our executive officers and subsequently stopped receiving any additional compensation for his services as a director.
-See the Summary Compensation Table for additional amounts paid to Mr. Krejci during or with respect to fiscal 2010.
+The following table summarizes the director compensation for fiscal year 2014 for all of our non-employee directors.
+Mr. Krejci did not receive any additional compensation for his service as a director during fiscal 2014 beyond the amounts previously disclosed in the Summary Compensation Table.